Is There a Risk of Workers’ Compensation Retaliation in Florida?

 - The employee must have been engaged in protected activity;

 - He or she was subjected to adverse employment action; and

 - There was basis for causation between the protected activity in question and the adverse action taken by the employer.

 In these cases, the burden shifts.
 Once the employee steps up with a prima facie case, the employer then has the burden to prove the action taken was non-discriminatory and provide a valid reason for the action in question.
 If the court feels the burden is satisfactorily met, then the employee must show the employer’s “reason” was pretextual in nature.

 There is no rule that says the employee must show that the workers’ compensation claim was the sole reason for termination or other action in question.
 What this means is that pursuing a workers’ compensation claim doesn’t have to be the sole reason you were terminated.
 The law says it’s retaliatory “by reason of” your attempts to make a claim.
 This law will allow you to pursue a claim directly against your employer for their retaliatory actions.

 Contact an Orlando Workers’ Compensation Attorney

 Workers’ compensation claims can be tricky enough on their own, without the added element of finding yourself being fired or some other adverse action taken simply because you were exercising your right to pursue benefits for a valid work-related injury.
-If you need assistance with an Orlando workers’ compensation claim, contact the Orlando workers’ compensation attorneys at the Payer Law Group today to schedule an initial consultation.
+If you need assistance with an Orlando workers’ compensation claim, contact the Orlando workers’ compensation attorneys at the Payer Law today to schedule an initial consultation.